losfair/liquid-layout/README.md

 # liquid-layout

-A layout engine that solves UI constraints using the Z3 solver.
+A layout engine that solves UI constraints using [the Z3 prover](https://github.com/Z3Prover/z3).